-There's never a point in UX design where creatives can say “Okay, I'm done innovating!”
-It's a profession and field that requires constant introspective reflection and room for improving and growing.
+There's never a point in UX design where creatives can say, "Okay, I'm done innovating!"
+It's a profession and field that requires constant introspective reflection and room for improvement and growth.
 It's a huge reason that so many are drawn to this line of work.

 That said, it's not always easy to know how to expand your offerings as a designer.
 When it comes to trends, you can simply follow the crowd.
 Or, you can work to hone your skills to become a better UX designer all around and make a splash that extends beyond the ebbs and flows of the industry's trends.

 Here's 12 tips to help you become a better UX designer.
 Good news: you're probably already talented, but these help you become even better.

 Looking to become a better UX designer?
 These tips are skills you'd expect from a top startup branding agency and they can be yours with knowledge and practice.